 In addition, look at the authors signature.
 If there are icons below the authors name this indicates they have won a writing contest or reached a certain authorship level.
 It also shows you how active they are on the site (ranked reviewer rank).
 This is important because most active authors will respond to the comments you write and sometimes even make changes based on them.

-All authors are ranked once they write two or more stories or poems.
+All authors are ranked once they write six or more stories or poems.
 If the author is highly ranked, the signature will show that rank.
 The ranking is complicated but primarily based on the rating of stories and books that the author has active on the site.
 Use the rating as an overall guide to judge the quality of the works the author makes public.
 If the ranking is not shown on the signature you can check the authors profile for this information.

 Some stories and books have the FanStory.com Seal of Quality.
 Stories selected passed through a rigorous review process in order to earn the seal.